Akkadia Immobilienvermittlung GmbH

 by AKKADIA - 15.
 Jun 2021

 Vienna is the most livable city in the world.
 At least that's what Mercer and The Economist say.
-The Viennese are somehow proud of it, but still never miss a chance to complain.
+The Viennese are somehow proud of it, but still, no opportunity is missed to complain.
 About the tourists, delayed public transport, the wind.
 Especially the wind.
 There’s always something.
 People just like to grumble here.
 Let's take a moment to appreciate the beautiful sides of Vienna.
 Let's take a closer look at it.
 What makes Vienna so livable?
 How do we differ from other cities?
 (Aside from the complaining.)

 SOUP

-When it comes to eating, people come together, it is said.
-Whether it's Sachertorte in a coffee house, Blunzn in a Buschenschank, or the typical Wiener Schnitzel in a tavern.
+When it comes to food, people come together, it is said.
+Whether it's the Sachertorte in the coffee house, the blood sausage in the tavern, or the typical Wiener Schnitzel in the inn.
 Of course, with soup beforehand.
-Preferably Frittaten.
-Hardly any other cuisine is shaped by so many influences as Viennese cuisine.
-The city was once referred to as 'the largest tavern of the Holy Roman Empire.'
-And we have our very own interpretation of street food: sausage stands!
+Preferably pancakes.
+Hardly any other cuisine is influenced by so many elements as Viennese cuisine.
+The city was once even referred to as 'the largest tavern of the Holy Roman Empire.'
+And when it comes to street food, we have our own interpretation: sausage stands!
 What would Vienna be without them?
 Even Bruno Kreisky never missed his weekly sausage at Leo's sausage stand.
-Vienna has a lot to offer gastronomically.
-We are happy about it!
+So Vienna has a lot to offer in terms of culinary delights.
+We're pleased!

 GREEN

-It greens so green when Vienna's flowers bloom.
+It’s so green when Vienna's flowers bloom.
 Or something like that.
-Yes, Vienna is not only super urban, but also super green.
+Yes, Vienna is not only super urban but also super green.
 Namely, a whole 49.6% of the total area.
 So two-thirds, as a Viennese would say.
-Fifty-fifty in reality.
+In reality, it's fifty-fifty.
 In a thousand minus ten parks, the Viennese have the opportunity to relax.
 Or engage in sports.
 However one prefers to do it.
-If that is not enough, you just need to take the tram – it's not far to the next forest.
+If that isn't enough, just hop on the tram – it's not far to the nearest forest.

 & PARTY

-For those who don't want to go into the forest or simply can't sit still, there is plenty to do in Vienna.
-Danube Island Festival, city festival, Vienna Festival Weeks, film festival.
-And then there are the countless venues, clubs, and events.
+For those who don't want to go to the forest or simply can't sit still, there is plenty to do in Vienna as well.
+Danube Island Festival, City Festival, Vienna Festival Weeks, Film Festival.
+And then there are the countless bars, clubs, and events.
 You really won't get bored in Vienna.
 And the best part: Much of it is also free!
 Anyone looking for inspiration for activities should definitely check out our district series.

 ONE MORE THING: TRADITIONS

-Some things in Vienna are as certain as Amen in church: For example, the locals flock to the wine taverns in autumn.
-The centuries-old tradition of celebrating a new wine vintage is a special feature that is inseparable from Viennese culture.
-And even (intangible) UNESCO World Heritage!
-The wine tavern makes the end of summer a little less harsh and makes life in Vienna simply more beautiful.
-And if you don't meet a Viennese in the wine tavern, then they're sitting in a café celebrating the world-famous coffee house culture.
-By the way, that's also a World Heritage.
+Some things in Vienna are as certain as Amen in prayer: For example, the locals flock to the Heurigen in autumn.
+The centuries-old tradition of celebrating a new wine vintage is a specialty that is impossible to imagine without Vienna's culture.
+And it is even (intangible) UNESCO World Heritage!
+The Heurige makes the end of summer a bit less dreadful and life in Vienna simply more beautiful.
+And if you don't meet the Viennese at the Heurigen, then they are sitting in a coffee house celebrating the world-renowned coffee house culture.
+By the way, also a World Heritage.
 Let's be honest.
-Don't we have it really nice?
+Don't we really have it nice?
 As the former mayor said: "My Vienna is not stupid!"
-He's right.
+He is right.